imfeldn/swiss-histmetgrids/README.md

 # swiss-histmetgrids
 This repository contains the code for creating daily high-resolution (1x1 km) historical grids for Switzerland from 1763 to 2020 for the following variables:
 Daily maximum temperature, daily minimum temperature, relative sunshine duration, daily mean and minimum relative humidity, uv-wind at 10m.
 The reconstruction is based on the analogue resampling method and data assimilation.
+Some sample data is provided, but for running the full code, you rely on downloading data from the respective sources stated in the reference.

-The code is organized in three code folders:
+The code is organized in three folders:

 Folder #1 code_txtnsd: This folder contains all the scripts needed to reconstruct and evaluate maximum and minimum temperature, and relative sunshine duration.